ashay-thamankar/deep-learning-and-machine-learning/Machine Learning/Student Performance Predictrion Model/README.md

 ## Overview 📊

-This project aims to predict student performance using machine learning techniques.
+This end-to-end project aims to predict student performance using machine learning techniques.
 By analyzing a dataset containing various student attributes and academic details, we strive to gain insights into factors influencing academic success and build a predictive model.
+The project extends to deployment using Flask application and Docker images, with the model deployed on an EC2 instance.

 ## Table of Contents 📑